Professor, Geography Department

 Phone: (509) 963-1184

-Karl's spouse Nancy is also a Geography alumnus (1983) and they have two teenage sons–Erik and Jensen.
+Karl's spouse Nancy is also a Geography alumnus (1983) and they have sons–Erik and Jensen.
 In his spare time, Karl enjoys most human-powered outdoor activities (including hiking, backpacking, bicycling, snowshoeing, cross country skiing, and rock rolling), watching his boys’ athletic events, making compost for Nancy's garden, doing home improvement projects, and yard saling.

 The Geography Department's digital collection of historical aerial photographs is available online.